Who we are:

 Woodhatch Green Spaces Preservation Group is a local community group, run by local volunteers who all share a passion to protect and preserve the green spaces in Woodhatch for the long-term benefit of the whole community.

-We originally formed in November 2020, in response to Reigate and Banstead Borough Council submitting a planning application to build a crematorium, with associated access road, car parking, and landscaping on New Pond Farm.
-The proposal would have resulted in the loss of allotments and relocation of the football pitches.
-Our members reviewed and responded to the planning application, which was voted against by Reigate and Banstead Planning Committee on 29 September 2021 (See News for further information).
+We originally formed in November 2020, in response to Reigate and Banstead Borough Council application to build a crematorium on New Pond Farm, a highly valued and well used countryside site.
+Our members reviewed and responded to the planning application.
+The application was REFUSED by Reigate and Banstead Planning Committee on 29 September 2021 (See News for further information).

 What we do: